Jump to Questions On:

 Can I drive a car in Saudi Arabia?

-Women are not permitted to drive in Saudi Arabia, but there are free shuttle buses to and from your residence to common shopping destinations throughout the city, and taxis are available.
+If you don't want to drive, there are free shuttle buses to and from your residence to common shopping destinations in the city.

 How is the healthcare system in KSA organized?